mattermost/docs/source/process/feature-release.md

     - Verify all items in the last posted release checklist are complete, if not alert the release manager
     - Schedule a release retrospective meeting, to be held within 5 days from the release
     - Prepare and post [release metrics](https://docs.google.com/spreadsheets/d/1Aoj4OTaWoyrKIcQNiHH1MVoRG51T20Y_0w2tg5oVw-M/edit#gid=825551144)
+    - Review and update [company roadmap](https://about.mattermost.com/direction/) with which major features made it into the release
     - Post the MVP winner announcement in the [Contributors channel](https://pre-release.mattermost.com/core/channels/tickets)
     - Post key dates for the next release in the Release Discussion channel and remove links to RC candidates and testing spreadsheet from the header
         - Make sure that statutory holidays for Canada and US are accounted for in the release dates
     - Check for any [UserVoice](https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0) feature suggestions that were completed in the current release
       - Find the [release tweet](https://twitter.com/mattermosthq/status/854781715914555393) and insert a link to the tweet next to the feature that shipped with the release.
     - For the next release, create the following team meetings.
 If they conflict with existing meetings, check with meeting owner to reschedule or reschedule the release meeting
-      - PM Release Update meeting on T-15 at 7:30am San Francisco time
-      - Major Feature Complete Meeting on T-12 at 10:00am San Francisco time
+      - Major Feature Complete Meeting on T-15 at 10:00am San Francisco time
-      - Judgment Day Meeting on T-10 at 10:00am San Francisco time
+      - Judgment Day Meeting on T-13 at 10:00am San Francisco time
-      - Code Complete Meeting on T-9 at 10:00am San Francisco time
+      - Code Complete Meeting on T-12 at 10:00am San Francisco time
-      - Release Triage and Update Meeting each weekday starting at T-10 and ending at T-2 at 9:30am San Francisco time for PM, QA and release dev.
+      - Release Triage and Update Meeting each weekday starting at T-13 and ending at T-2 at 9:30am San Francisco time for PM, QA and release dev.
     - Prepare tickets for the next release, with a corresponding vX.X prefix, and put the tickets in the appropriate sprints as follows:
        - The week RC is cut:
             - [RC Build Testing for core team](https://mattermost.atlassian.net/browse/PLT-2208)